regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 *The consequence:
 **Spiritual death**
-	Happened in the same day like God warned
+	Happened in the same day, like God warned
 	Separation from God
 	Independence from God
 Fear*